That-Dev-Girl-Sites/jhalabi.com/book/reading/index.md

 I like to read books.
 A lot of books.
 I also like to keep track of what I have read… partially so that I can refer to them later and partially because I will forget that I have read something before.
 All of the books that I have read (since 2010, at least) are listed here.

-I feel the need to apologize for 2020 and 2021.
-Also, the first half of 2022.
+I feel the need to apologize for 2020.
+And 2021.
+And... also 2022.
 I could blame a lot of things, but it simply boils down to pure exhaustion.
-Apparently, pandemic + raising a toddler _(now pre-schooler!)_ + publishing a book + _(oh right)_ my actual full-time job that pays me was too much and something had to give.
+Apparently, pandemic + raising a toddler/pre-schooler + publishing a book + _(oh right)_ my actual full-time job that pays me was too much and something had to give.
 That being said, I did read and am still reading a huge amount of picture books and kid lit.
 (Having a preschooler helps with that!)
 One day, I will log all of those books, but that day is not today.
 Perhaps when I have more free time.
 You know, like when my kid is 20.

 <nav aria-label="Links to book information by year">
+  <a href="#books-2023">2023</a> |
   <a href="#books-2022">2022</a> |
   <a href="#books-2021">2021</a> |
   <a href="#books-2020">2020</a> |